-ON GROUNDHOG DAY I am always reminded of another holiday: the Fourth of July, and specifically my first Independence Day on this piece of land, more than 20 years ago.
-To mark Groundhog Day 2009, I offer a vintage essay on trying to fool Mother Nature, and being proved the fool instead.
+ON GROUNDHOG DAY I am always reminded of another holiday: the Fourth of July, and specifically my first Independence Day on this piece of land, decades ago.
+To mark Groundhog Day, I offer a vintage essay on trying to fool Mother Nature, and being proved the fool instead.

-It was a different winter then, and in so many ways a whole different era, but I think there’s still something left in this old piece of writing, anyhow (though not a definitive answer on how to outdo a woodchuck, sorry).
+It was a different winter then, and in so many ways a whole different era, but I think there’s still something left in this old piece of writing, anyhow (though not a definitive answer on how to outdo a woodchuck, sorry; that’s over here instead.).
 Enjoy.

 TODAY IS THE DAY when thoughts officially turn to the potential coming of spring, but on Groundhog Day, my troubled mind can’t let go of memories of Fourth of July.
 Just the mention of anything groundhog, in fact, and those guilt-laden synapses of mine take me right to that Independence Day not long ago and an ill-advised display of underground fireworks.

 I tried to off a groundhog with a smoke bomb.

 There, I feel better now that I’ve shared it.

 At that time, like many city people, I fought the way thing are, or at least objected to it energetically.
 The first year in the country house, we fought everything, I recall, not just the groundhog (or woodchuck, as we knew him to be called).
 On the morning after a harsh snowstorm, for example, we tried to travel back to the city, and in this self-important misadventure, learned a whole new meaning for the term respect.

 We fought the deer, who for generations had been coming to eat beneath the apple trees we now insisted were ours; the mice, who asked only a warm place–our bedroom wall–to raise their children.
 We fought the logic that says that moss, not flowers, grows on the north side of a house, and we even fought each other.